-Even though these safety studies were not designed to quantitatively assess effects on mood, during the interviews one, out of 12-13 subjects who received 360, 1080, and 1440 mg of AV-101, voluntarily acknowledged positive effects on mood.
-Similar comments were not made by any of the 13 placebo-group subjects.
+Even though these safety studies were not designed to quantitatively assess effects on mood, during the interviews certain subjects who received 360, 1080, and 1440 mg of AV-101, voluntarily acknowledged positive effects on mood.
+Similar comments were not made by any of the placebo-group subjects.